payne/slick-course/lessons/lessons.md

   ...);
 ```

 Note that the exact syntax used depends on the target database (H2, Oracle etc.).
-There is a lot of variance in the
-exact syntax between the databases.
-Slick hides this complexity from you behind a sane facade.
+There is a lot of variance in the syntax between the databases.
+Slick hides this complexity from you behind a common facade.

 ## 2020 # Actions - Drop action

-Dropping a database table is as easy as create:
+Dropping a database table is as easy as creating it:

 ```scala
 val dropTableAction =